premgane/agolo-slackbot/README.md

 ## Configure the bot

-[Do a `git clone`](https://help.github.com/articles/cloning-a-repository/) to get this project.
+[Do a `git clone`](https://help.github.com/articles/cloning-a-repository/) to get this repository.

-Manually create a file called `secrets.js` in the project's directory.
+Manually create a file called `secrets.js` in the repo's directory.

 `secrets.js` should contain secret tokens that should not be `git push`ed.
-It has been added to the project's `.gitignore` to prevent accidental `git push`es.
+It has been added to the repo's `.gitignore` to prevent accidental `git push`es.

 Here is what `secret.js` should look like: